clemtibs/wf2ls/README.md

 href=\"https://workflowy.com/#/982e8186ff23\">Frienly Name</a>`), it's presented
 in `[Friendly Name](aff57398-663f-bad1-09fb-982e8186ff23)` format.

+### Emails and Telephone Numbers

+Logseq doesn't really have a best practice for viewing or handling emails or telephone numbers using `tel:` or `mailto:` protocols.
+Until then, leaving these as full html is the best bet for eventually getting the "click+launch" behavior one expects.
+So an email found in plaintext in a workflowy source file will show up as `<a href="mailto:test@example.com">test@example.com</a>` and a telephone number will be `<a href="tel:+18005555555">+1-800-555-5555</a>`.
+Both will display properly.

 ### Handling of Ampersat "@" tags

 Workflowy is a bit inconsistent with "@" tags.
 I have examples that are left as